josmar-crwdstffng/angular/aio/content/guide/ngmodule-faq.md

 The `SharedModule` may re-export other widget modules, such as `CommonModule`, `FormsModule`, and NgModules with the UI controls that you use most widely.

 The `SharedModule` should not have `providers` for reasons [explained previously](guide/ngmodule-faq#q-why-bad).
-Nor should any of its imported or re-exported modules have `providers`.
+Nor should any of the associated imported or re-exported modules have `providers`.

 Import the `SharedModule` in your *feature* modules, both those loaded when the application starts and those you lazy load later.